Sustainable modern community space blending architecture with nature for social connection and engagement.

 Weaving Community: Revitalising Nottingham’s Textile Heritage Through Sustainable Design

-Reimagining the Lace Market for a Circular Future
+Reimagining the Lace Market

-Stitching Together History and Innovation
+History and Innovation

-Designing for Circularity and Community
+Circularity and Community

-Reviving Craft, Reducing Waste
+Reviving Craft and Reducing Waste

-As the textile industry faces growing criticism for its waste and ecological footprint, Hannah’s proposal offers a positive vision of transformation.
 The project fosters skills development and sustainable production: makerspaces are equipped for innovative textile recycling processes, upcycling workshops, and educational events aimed at raising awareness about circular fashion.

 Recognition and the Road Ahead